Darul Hana Bridge: Overview

 The idea to build the Darul Hana Bridge was first proposed by Abdul Taib Mahmud in 2013 while he was still the Chief Minister of Sarawak.
 It was tentatively to be named the Golden Bridge.
 Before the construction began, the Golden Bridge sparked controversy when some of the boatmens, collectively known as Pak Tambang, express their concerns that the bridge would disrupt their activities.

 The Sarawak Economic Development Corporation (SEDC) was commissioned to implemented the project, while PPES Works (Sarawak) and Naim Land was entrusted as the construction contractor in a joint venture.
 Construction began with its exact date is undisclosed at cost of RM35 million and built near where the last British Governor, Sir Alexander Waddell crossed the Sarawak River from the Astana to the opposite bank, on the last days of British administration in Sarawak.
 Construction was completed in June 2017 with the deck's last steel segment was lifted in place.

 Design and specification

 Darul Hana Bridge's design was inspired by yin and yang concept.
-Its distinctive ‘S’-shape, has also resembles the letter "S", which stands for Sarawak.
+Its distinctive ‘S’-shape also resembles the letter "S", which stands for Sarawak.
 The bridge has a 335-metre-long floor, supported by two 45-metre-high cables from a steel tower with a 48-degree inclination spanning the Sarawak River.
 Its design, complete with two observation decks resembling the hornbill-inspired structures of traditional Bidayuh bamboo bridges, was the brainchild of KTA (Sarawak) with the final touches, equipped with an LED lighting system.